vbhalla/Projects/102016_loan_defaults/README.md

 also joins this with the output of the EmpTitleJW.ipynb title script

-Outputs: a fully merged file containing predictive zip codes and employee titles generated from EmpTitleFuzzyWuzzyAlgo.ipynb.
+Outputs: a fully merged file containing predictive zip codes and employee titles generated from 3\_EmpTitleFuzzyWuzzyFeatureExtraction.ipynb.

 **Refinement:**